Samuel Leonard Tilley: Political career

 A common tale states that Tilley was the originator of the word "Dominion" in Canada's name.
 The Fathers of Confederation had been discussing what to prefix Canada with, Kingdom of Canada being Macdonald's preference.
-During morning devotions, in St Andrew's in the backyard of his cousin, Dr Samuel Tilley GOVE, (the editor's great-great-grandfather, who also has the Psalter used by Tilley), before the two of them headed down the street to Church, Tilley read Psalm 72:8, which states "He shall have dominion also from sea to sea, and from the river unto the ends of the earth", and presented this inspiration to the others, being as their ambition was to stretch the new nation to the Pacific Ocean and from the St Lawrence River to the North Pole.
+During morning devotions, Tilley read Psalm 72:8, which states "He shall have dominion also from sea to sea, and from the river unto the ends of the earth", and presented this inspiration to the others, being as their ambition was to stretch the new nation to the Pacific Ocean and from the St Lawrence River to the North Pole.
 "Dominion" had been used before, but Tilley pushed hard for it to be adopted in reference to Canada, despite Macdonald's preference.

 The term led to the naming of the July 1 national holiday; however, the reference to a unique Canadian historical development was discarded in 1982 when "Canada Day", which had already been in use by most Canadians, was made official by an act of Parliament.
 In French, the date had long been known as la fête nationale (national feast or national birthday), a date which is often now applied to June 24 in Quebec, a date officially known as Saint-Jean-Baptiste Day.

 Tilley entered federal politics with Confederation in 1867 and served in the federal cabinet as Minister of Customs.
 He became Minister of Finance in 1873 and served until the defeat of the government later that year.
 He was appointed the fourth Lieutenant Governor of New Brunswick in 1873 and served until 1878.
 When Macdonald's Tories returned to power in 1878, Tilley was elected member for Saint John and again became minister of finance; while in that office he introduced protective tariffs which became the basis of Canadian financial policy.
 He served in cabinet until his retirement from politics in 1885, when he was again appointed the seventh Lieutenant Governor of New Brunswick.

 The Sir Leonard Tilley Building was named in his honour.

 He is interred in the Fernhill Cemetery in Saint John, New Brunswick.